-Max Daniels serves as a Fellow at the Polar Research and Policy Initiative.
+Max Daniels is a former Fellow at the Polar Research and Policy Initiative.
 Max graduated with a BA in Human Geography from Durham University.
 His interests lay in a diverse range of subjects, including political and urban geographies with a cross-disciplinary focus on Arctic governance, while his dissertation analysed the regulatory framework of Antarctic tourism.

 Following experience in the travel industry, he is now completing his MA in Geopolitics, Territory and Security at King’s College London.
 He has pursued his studies in international spaces and the poles, with projects focusing on the legal aspects of territorial and border disputes in the Arctic, and the Antarctic’s environmental geopolitics.